UM BWMC Media Policy

 When seeking information for a story, you must go through University of Maryland Baltimore Washington Medical Center’s Marketing and Communications Department.
 We can be reached Monday through Friday, 8 a.m. – 4:30 p.m. at (410) 787-4367 or by calling Kevin Cservek – 410-787-4375.

-In the event of breaking news during evenings, weekends and/or holidays, please contact the hospital operator at 410-787-4000 and they will contact the appropriate staff member to assist you.
+For after hours events, including breaking news during evenings, weekends and/or holidays, please contact the hospital operator at 410-787-4000 and they will have the media representative on duty paged.
+Additionally you may email your inquiry to email@example.com.

 Under the federal Health Insurance Portability and Accountability Act (HIPAA), we are limited in the information we may provide about patients.
 Essentially, HIPAA regulations require that the hospital release patient information only when the media request includes the patient's name and only if the patient has agreed to the release of such information.